Begin with introductory, foundational works to help build your understanding of the area and key issues and aspects.

 This recorded presentation provides a brief outline of key steps in the typically iterative search process - reading, planning, searching, evaluating, refining, searching, managing results...
 Includes reference harvesting and locating core, influential works.

-Before searching, identity the content words and phrases (e.g. medical gaze) and the instruction words (e.g. evaluate, discuss).
+Before searching, identity the content words and phrases (e.g. medicalisation) and the instruction words (e.g. discuss).
 What do you need to answer in your essay?
 This will help guide your searching.

 What terms are appropriate for your essay question?

 Use the terms of others in your searches.
 Look for relevant keywords and phrases in the record e.g. in the title, abstract, and subject fields and use these to refine your search.

 Creating a mind map can help you understand your topic and identify key concepts.
 For example:

 Compare the number of results from the following Catalogue searches:

 (employment OR work) identity globalisation

 Typing OR into the Library Catalogue does not always work well.
 Keep Catalogue searches in basic, one-box search simple and try repeating searches with different combinations of terms.

 The Catalogue and many databases including Sociological Abstracts provide both a Basic search and Advanced search:

 AND is assumed i.e. (employment OR work OR occupation) AND identity.